animanoukiann/University-Timetabling-System/README.md

 make
 ```
 after building, the dynamic library (libUniversityTimetabling.so) and the executable (main) will be placed in the build/dynlib and build/output directories, respectively.
-to run the project, use the following command
+to run the project, use the this command with which you can add following arguments
 ```
 ./output/main
 ```
-I added argument parsers which are

 --addInstructor

-for this parser you can give one, two or three argumets respectively name of the instructor, name of the course, preffered time which should be like this "Monday 12:50 14:25"
+for this argument you can give one, two or three argumets respectively name of the instructor, name of the course, preffered time which should be like this "Monday 12:50 14:25"

 Ex.
 ```